yangshun/front-end-interview-handbook/README.md

 ### 🔍 Front End Interviews Demystified

-Front End interview preparation resources are scarce but no fret, we tell you what to expect and everything else you need to know!
+Front end interview preparation resources are scarce but no fret, we tell you what to expect and everything else you need to know!

 [**Learn more**](https://www.frontendinterviewhandbook.com/introduction/)

 ### 👩‍🎨 System Design

-What even is Front End system design?!
+What even is Front end system design?!
 Learn more about them and how to ace these interviews.

 [**Learn more**](https://www.frontendinterviewhandbook.com/front-end-system-design/)